EBNull/ruinvault/readme.md

 - Load screens that fade to/from black screens are much faster.
 - Quote screens (start of game; change location text) now display text immediately and let you continue immediately.
-- Title screen is skipped on Desktop (not Steam Deck)
+- Title and splash screens are skipped
 - Story scenes can be skipped by `left clicking` (only).
 This is untested.

 #### Fast Movement & Animation Hotkey